 Mel & Kim were truly living their dream, although the demands of their overnight success and their relentless promotion schedule were beginning to take their toll.
-Both girls were exhausted and Mel began to suffer from a persistent pain in her back, though she laughed this off with her trademark chirpy buoyancy as the 'Mel & Kim' juggernaut charged forward.
+Despite their excitement, both girls were exhausted, and Mel had begun to suffer from a persistent pain in her back, which she laughed off with her usual chirpy buoyancy, as the 'Mel & Kim' juggernaut charged forward.
 With photo sessions, interviews, worldwide television and club performances and the recording of their début album there was no time in the schedule to be unwell.

 The next few months built anticipation for the sisters' début album, titled F.L.M., which was released in April 1987.
 Officially this was an abbreviation for ‘Fun, Love & Money’ (the girls' aspirations for life), but secretly the true meaning was ‘F*cking Lovely mate’, an expression honed by Mel, Kim, S.A.W. and the PWL studio staff to signal a good vocal take in the studio!
 “We went into the studio and they (Stock & Aitken) said ‘Ow’d you think about calling the album F.L.M.? and we said ‘You can’t, what would we say in interviews ha ha ha?” laughed Kim.

-F.L.M. provided a great platform for Mel & Kim to not only showcase their vocal capabilities but to express their musical influences.
-Of course, the Chicago House/London House vibe remained in evidence but alongside this ran a strong flow of RnB and soul tracks.
-The album's title track, like Respectable before it, sampled the girls' banter in the studio.
-Mel recalled the songs' spoken line ‘Boyfriends are boring’ “That’s ‘er bleedin’ one you know!
-Ha ha (they asked) ‘Do you have boyfriends?’ and Kim goes ‘boyfriends are boring’ And they goes ‘would you sleep wiv a guy who bought you a fur coat?
-And I says ‘leave it out…independence!'”
+F.L.M. provided a great platform for Mel & Kim to not only showcase their vocal capabilities, but to express their musical influences.
+Of course, the Chicago House/London House vibe was there, but the album also included a strong collection of RnB and soul tracks.
+The title track, like Respectable before it, sampled the girls' banter in the studio.
+Mel recalled the songs' spoken line, ‘Boyfriends are boring’ “That’s ‘er bleedin’ one, you know!
+Ha ha!
+(They asked), ‘Do you have boyfriends?’ and Kim goes, ‘boyfriends are boring’ And they goes, ‘would you sleep wiv a guy who bought you a fur coat?
+And I says, ‘leave it out…independence!'”
 Once again, the girls' down to earth nature shone through and their personalities where clear.
-These were ladies who were not Hit Factory puppets but young women who were expressing their strength and asserting that power in a feminine and fun way.
+These were ladies who were not Hit Factory puppets, but young women who were expressing their strength and asserting that power in a feminine and fun way.
 Mike Stock recalled "We reasoned that with the two of them you couldn't really do personal love songs so there's a lot of songs on their album where their best mate has fallen in love with this rogue and they're giving her advice."
 The album also included the girls' cover of Austin Howard’s 1986 release I’m the One Who Really Loves You (which went on to receive remix treatments courtesy of Robert Clivillés for its U.S. single release).
 Who’s Gonna Catch You, which sampled one of the girls' idols, Stevie Wonder, and the energetic and urgent sounding From A Whisper To A Scream.
 There was even a heartfelt ballad, More Than Words Can Say, with the lead vocal sang by Kim which went on to receive a limited single release in Sweden.

 Exclusive melandkim.com Edit